Updated – April 8th, 2022

 – The criticism I received dealt with people not seeing how serious a vision board is.
 I knew I needed a second post to answer in-depth what was not covered here.
 So I dove into the roots of a vision board, what makes up a vision board, and what does not make up a vision board.
 I then responded to the common criticisms in this post that I received with the information I presented in the second post. 🙂

-I didn’t want to write this post, but God has put it on my heart.
+I didn’t want to write this post, but I greatly see the need for it.
 I want you to be well informed, it is crucial that you are.
 I tried to put decent headers and highlights for my readers who skim.

 With the start of the new year, many people have a lot of goals and things they would like to accomplish, start, and own by the end of the year.
 I recently saw a video suggestion on creating a vision board.
 (A physical board with images of things we want to accomplish/have.)